Anadea/anadea_jobs/src/jobs/go-developer.md

 * Experience with PostgreSQL DB
 * Experience with transfer-data protocols ( grpc, rest )
 * Experience with OpenAPI3/Swagger documentation
-* Experience with MongoDB, ClickHouse as +
-* Experience with Kafka, RabbitMQ as +
 * Experience with Containerization  ( Docker, Kubernetes ) required
 * CI/CD ( GitLab, GitHub, Kubernetes )
 * Understanding of Microservice architectures